Editorial Guide

 Format Strength Watch-outs

-Capsule Simple, portable, often low sugar Gelatin or capsule material
+Capsule Simple, portable, often low sugar Capsule shell may be gelatin or allergen-relevant

-Gummy Easy routine for some people Gelatin, sugar, pectin, dose limits
+Gummy Easy routine for some people Gelatin, sugar, pectin, waxes, dose limits, storage

-Liquid drops Flexible serving Flavor, carrier, measuring, storage
+Liquid drops Flexible dosing Flavor, carrier, preservatives, measuring, storage

-Powder Flexible and economical Scoop accuracy, clumping, taste
+Powder Flexible and economical for protein or electrolytes Flavor systems, allergens, scoop accuracy, clumping, taste

 A better decision framework